naivelamb/kaggle-cloud-organization/readme.md

 ```

 ## Model build
-* **Train from scratch.**
-There are 4 steps to reproduce the model.
+There are 4 steps to reproduce the model from scratch.
 Shell command to run each step is below.
 1. Train seg1 model and predict.
 ```
 $ bash ./kaggle-cloud-organization/run_seg1.sh